 But when you have sleep apnea, you can sometimes wake up feeling more tired than when you went to bed.
 What’s worse is that you’ve tried all the masks, practices, and positions and nothing seems to work.
 Well, we have good news.
 Your dreams of a good night’s sleep — without a machine — can come true!
-Dr. Sina Joorabchi in Miami and Ft.
-Lauderdale offers a cutting-edge treatment that’s proven to provide sleep apnea sufferers with relief without the mask or machine.
+Dr. Sina Joorabchi in Pembroke Pines and Hollywood offers a cutting-edge treatment that’s proven to provide sleep apnea sufferers with relief without the mask or machine.
 At his clinic — conveniently located in Pembroke Pines, Florida — Dr. Joorabchi has been serving as South Florida’s premier ear, nose, and throat specialist (ENT) for years and has helped hundreds of men and women just like you.
 Better sleep is possible, and Dr. Joorabchi can help you get it back.

 Thanks to recent advances in research and technology, there’s a permanent way to reduce the effects of obstructive sleep apnea without the need for uncomfortable masks or noisy machines called Inspire™.

 Inspire™ is a patented, FDA-approved surgically-implanted device that uses mild electrical pulses to open up your airways while you sleep.
 Before you go to bed, you simply use a remote to turn the device on, and then you sleep just like a normal person.
 Inspire™ employs a device to monitor your breathing and stimulate your tongue to move out of your airway as you breathe.
 The Inspire™ device (about the size of a typical pacemaker) is implanted in your chest, and a lead is implanted in the muscles of your tongue, along with a second sensor that can tell when you inhale.